fieldtrip/website/faq/what_are_the_different_approaches_i_can_take_for_distributed_computing.md

 ---
 title: What are the different approaches I can take for distributed computing?
+category: faq
-tags: [faq, qsub, parfor, distcomp, matlab]
+tags: [qsub, parfor, distcomp, matlab]
 ---

 # What are the different approaches I can take for distributed computing?